Rules and boundaries in blended families: the basics

 - children and step-parents are still getting to know each other

-- children and teenagers often don’t like new step-parents setting rules or telling them what to do
+- children and teenagers often don’t like new step-parents telling them what to do

 - children living in two different households might have two different sets of rules.

-But the same things that can get other families working well can also help blended families work well.
+But the same things that help create strong families can also help blended families.
 These include:

 - showing warmth and affection